Vagyasri/Clock/README.md

 # Clock

-In this Project, I have created an analog clock that shows the current time.
+In this Project, I have created an analog clock that shows the real time.

 ## Built With